 A true pilaster is a decorative feature that gives the effect that it is used to support a ceiling in or outside a building.

-A pilaster in a kitchen context is purely ornate and adds a nice little feature to give more of a traditional look to your kitchen.
+A pilaster in a kitchen context is a decorative vertical column and adds a nice little feature to give more of a traditional look to your kitchen.

 An example pilaster on show in one of our real customer kitchens.